Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

-"It seems the Dark Lord planned his protection well," Arcturus said solemnly, before reaching into the empty basin and withdrawing a heavy gold locket emblazoned with an 'S'.
+"It seems the Dark Lord did in fact plan his protection well," Arcturus said solemnly, before reaching into the empty basin and withdrawing a heavy gold locket emblazoned with an 'S'.
 "Slytherin's Locket," he whispered with what sounded like a mix of awe and disgust.
 Then he quickly slipped the Horcrux around his neck and turned back to Harry.
 "Come, Orion, we must leave here and get Sirius to safety.
 The potion does not seem immediately deadly, but there is still no time to lose."

 Harry saw the sense in that and began clambering to his feet, not noticing Arcturus' intention until it was too late; with a brisk flick of his wand Arcturus cast an enervate charm on the unconscious Sirius.

 "Water, I need water!"
 Sirius' eyes flew open and he senselessly threw himself towards the lake, blind to the inferi lurking in the depths.

 "No, stop!"
 Harry shouted, but was too far away to react.
 Before he could grab hold of him and pull him back, Sirius had scooped up a handful of water and the inferi attacked.
 Putrid limbs shot up from the surface of the lake, clawing at Sirius' face and neck and almost succeeding in pulling him under.
 Arcturus lunged forwards to drag him to safety, but Sirius never stopped struggling to get back to the water's edge.